Who Is Danica Patrick?

 There was no storybook ending to Patrick's career, as she bowed out after crashing in both events.
 "Today was really disappointing for what we were hoping for and what you want from your last race, but I'm grateful for all of it," she said after her Indy 500 showing.
 "I just wish I could have finished stronger."

-Her status as a female race car driver, combined with her youth and good looks, has netted Patrick numerous media opportunities.
-She's served as a host on Spike TV, been featured on the cover of Sports Illustrated, and has appeared in commercials and music videos.
+Her unique status as a female race car driver, combined with her youth and good looks, netted Patrick numerous media opportunities.
+She served as a host on Spike TV, was featured on the cover of Sports Illustrated and appeared in commercials and music videos.
 In 2006, she published her autobiography, Danica: Crossing the Line.